-This webinar will explore various consumer financing approaches for expanding access to clean cooking fuels for household energy, including microfinance, pay-as-you-cook and digital finance.
+This webinar explores various consumer financing approaches for expanding access to clean cooking fuels for household energy, including microfinance, pay-as-you-cook and digital finance.

-The Global LPG Partnership will share lessons from its microfinance program in Cameroon and Kenya, which supports low-income families’ upfront switching costs to cook with LPG (bottled gas).
-KopaGas will discuss its innovative business model enabling customers in Dar es Salaam, Tanzania to purchase LPG fuel on a pay-as-you-cook basis.
-CGAP will share insights from the use of microfinance, pay-as-you-go and digital finance in the solar electricity sector, and how they could inform future clean cooking sector innovations.
+The Global LPG Partnership shares lessons from its microfinance program in Cameroon and Kenya, which supports low-income families’ upfront switching costs to cook with LPG (bottled gas).
+KopaGas discusses its innovative business model enabling customers in Dar es Salaam, Tanzania to purchase LPG fuel on a pay-as-you-cook basis.
+CGAP shares insights from the use of microfinance, pay-as-you-go and digital finance in the solar electricity sector, and how they could inform future clean cooking sector innovations.

 Richenda is Chair, International Institutions at The Global LPG Partnership and a member of the World Bank's Energy Program's (ESMAP) Technical Advisory Group (TAG).
 From 2010-2016 she led Energy Access at the UN Foundation and its engagement with the UN Sustainable Energy for All Initiative.
 Richenda previously worked in private equity and as an impact investor in emerging markets renewable energy.
 She also served as CEO of international women's micro-entrepreneurship NGO, Trickle Up for nearly five years.
 She is a board director of SELCO India and Energy 4 Impact and a founding U.S. Women's "Clean Energy Ambassador" (C3E initiative).